-A week after we shipped the LLM-as-judge into our prompt iteration loop, I ran the first full experiment with it.
+A week after the LLM-as-judge went into our prompt iteration loop, I ran the first full experiment with it.
 Forty-nine examples, two repetitions each, judge enabled.
-The run finished.
-I opened the LangSmith UI expecting to read forty-nine judgements.
-Instead, more than half the rows showed grounding_judge: —.
-No score.
-No comment.
-A small note in the feedback: "skipped (no notes/expected_behavior/evaluation_criteria and no failure_mode)."
+I opened the LangSmith UI expecting forty-nine judgements and got grounding_judge: — on more than half the rows, with a note in the feedback: "skipped (no notes/expected_behavior/evaluation_criteria and no failure_mode)."

 Thirty-one of forty-nine.
 The judge had nothing to judge against.